On Obsession: Belinda McKeon and Lisa Carey

-Multi-award winning author Belinda McKeon (Solace, Tender) will be joined by Lambda Literary Award-winner Lisa Carey (Every Visible Thing, The Stolen Child) to discuss how their latest novels delve into obsessive desire, the relationship between sexuality and community, and writing unlikeable characters.
+Multi-award winning author Belinda McKeon (Solace, Tender) was joined by Lambda Literary Award-winner Lisa Carey (Every Visible Thing, The Stolen Child) to discuss how their latest novels delve into obsessive desire, the relationship between sexuality and community, and writing unlikeable characters.

 Presented in partnership with Irish Arts Center.

 About Tender by Belinda McKeon:

 When they meet in Dublin in the late nineties, Catherine and James become close as two friends can be.
 She is a sheltered college student, he an adventurous, charismatic young artist.
 In a city brimming with possibilities, he spurs her to take life on with gusto.
 But as Catherine opens herself to new experiences, James's life becomes a prison; as changed as the new Ireland may be, it is still not a place in which he feels able to truly be himself.
 Catherine, grateful to James and worried for him, desperately wants to help -- but as time moves on, and as life begins to take the friends in different directions, she discovers that there is a perilously fine line between helping someone and hurting them further.
 When crisis hits, Catherine finds herself at the mercy of feelings she cannot control, leading her to jeopardize all she holds dear.

 About The Stolen Child by Lisa Carey: